zshipko/worm/README.md

 # worm

-A RESP3 server framework for Go
+A reflection-based RESP3 server framework for Go

 ## Protocol